digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!-- presenter notes

 This semester’s syllabus is hosted on Github.
-Has anyone here used or are you familiar with Github?

-Briefly: Github is an online platform that is used to store and version information.
+Github is an online platform that is used to store and version information.
 It is also a platform used widely in the digital archives and preservation fields.
 We will cover what Github is, more, later on in the semester, and see some "real life" examples of digital archiving and preservation repositories.
 But for now, you will be using it primarily to access the class syllabus, as well assignments and other documents we will be using for in-class activities.

 Syllabus link: https://github.com/kiddmary/HIST-GA-1011